gundeep15/Biophysics-With-Code/README.md

 **Citation for originial paper**: Lim Y. B., Thingna J., Cao J. & Lim C. T. (2017), 'Single molecule and multiple bond characterization of catch bond associated cytoadhesion in malaria' _Scientic Reports_ 7(1).
 [doi:10.1038/s41598-017-04352-x](https://www.nature.com/articles/s41598-017-04352-x)

+**Brief Summary**: Patients of malaria show abnormally high levels of infected red blood cell (iRBC) adhesion to the membrane proteins expressed in the endothelial vessels.
+This is one of the main causes that lead to severe disease pathology in malarial patients like multiple organ failure and cerebral malaria.
+In this study, the authors have taken a biophysical approach to study the interactions between iRBCs and specific endothelial receptor proteins - CD36 and ICAM-1.
+The method described in this paper is very elegant as it is used to simultaneously study protein-ligand adhesive interactions at single-molecule and single-cell scale.
+The highlight of this study is the result that even though the dissociation rates of ICAM-1 and CD-36 are similar to each other in magnitude, the catch-bond like behavior and a high re-association rates of ICAM-1 make its adhesion to iRBCs much more significant.

+**Programming Language**: R (compiled and verified in RStudio)

+**Report**: Available

+**Highlights**: